 ABC, ERP, EOQ, JIT… acronyms are everywhere in inventory and supply chain management – including MOQ.
-So what does MOQ mean?
+So what does MOQ mean, and what’s the minimum order quantity definition in practice?

 MOQ means minimum order quantity.
-A minimum order quantity is the lowest amount a supplier will accept for an order, which can be units, value or weight.
-MOQs can be for single items or a range of items.
+A minimum order quantity is the lowest amount a supplier will accept for an order.
+It can be based units, value, or weight for single items or a range of items.

-Suppliers might need to set up a production run that will produce a certain quantity, so they don’t want to have waste or costly extra stock that they can’t sell.
+Suppliers might need to set up a production run to produce a specific quantity, so they don’t end up with costly or wasteful extra stock they can’t sell.
 MOQs vary depending on product, supplier and industry, but they are common in manufacturing and wholesale businesses.

 Suppliers use MOQs as they are more cost-effective and increase sales margins.
-If your supplier is trying to remain competitive by selling products with minimal markup, selling low quantities could see them losing money.
+If your supplier’s trying to remain competitive by selling products with minimal markup, selling low quantities could cause them to lose money.
 The minimum order quantity helps them to ensure they are at least breaking even on their orders.

 Minimum order quantities, values and weights are a common challenge for inventory planners and purchasers.
-If you only have one supplier of a particular item, you will be bound by their MOQ, meaning you might need to order more stock than you need.
-Whereas, where you have multiple suppliers of the same product, they might have different MOQs, so you need to determine which is the best to meet your needs.
+If you have only one supplier for a particular item, you‘ll be bound by their MOQ, which may mean you end up ordering more stock than you need.
+If you have multiple suppliers for the same product, they may have different MOQs, so you need to determine which one is best to meet your needs.

-Suppliers with high MOQs could see you increase your average inventory levels, which consequentially increases holding costs.
+Suppliers with high MOQs could lead you to increase your average inventory levels, which consequently increases holding costs.
 This also ties up working capital and increases the risk of excess stock becoming obsolete.
 You can read more about managing excess stock in our blog post.

 However, high MOQs can be beneficial because they can reduce administration and ordering costs, since you won’t need to send as many orders.
 Additionally, buying in bulk usually comes with a lower unit cost, bringing cost savings.
-You also reduce the risk of stockouts, as you’ll have excess stock.
+You also reduce the risk of stock-outs by holding more stock.
+However, this increases the risk of having excess stock.

 Lower MOQs allow you to hold lower inventory levels and reduce working capital tied up in stock.
 It also reduces the risk of stock becoming obsolete.